 The administration and supervision of the College of Graduate and Continuing Education (CGCE) is the responsibility of the Dean.
-The Dean is assisted by an associate dean, assistant deans and a director of Professional Training and Development.
+The Dean of CGCE works with the other Deans to develop programs, supervise admissions, and monitor the progress of students.
+The Dean is assisted by assistant deans and a director of Professional Training and Development.
 The Dean's Conference, an advisory committee of which the Dean is chair, assists the Dean regarding policy and practical issues.
 All questions concerning admission, candidacy for degrees, comprehensive examinations, or modifications of course programming, must be submitted in writing to the Dean for review.
 Decisions of the Dean are final.